agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 [stores.endpoints.bobadojo.cloud.goog.2024-10-18r0.json](/examples/stores.endpoints.bobadojo.cloud.goog.2024-10-18r0.json)

-If you clicked through, you saw that, clearly, this is not something that a developer would want to manually create!
-In practice, the service config is an internal descriptive format used by Cloud Endpoints.
-Instead of writing the full service config, developers usually instead provide fragments, like the one in [api_config.yaml](/docs/quickstart/files#api_configyaml), which contain only the parts of service config that can't be automatically derived from other known things.
+If you clicked through, you saw that this is not something that a developer would want to manually create!
+In practice, the full service config is an internal format used by Service Infrastructure and Cloud Endpoints.
+Instead of writing the full service config, developers instead provide fragments, like the one in [api_config.yaml](/docs/quickstart/files#api_configyaml), containing only the parts of service config that can't be automatically derived from other known things.

 ## What's in the Service Configuration

 Here we go into great detail about Service Configuration.
 The goal is to explain everything -- so feel free to skim over this or jump to the next section.
 But when you need it, it's here.

-For each item, we show the documentation from the Service proto followed by the corresponding section from our example (if one exists) and add comments as needed.
+For each item, we quote the documentation from the Service proto followed by the corresponding section from our example (if one exists) and add comments as needed.

 ### name